Buffet B12 Clarinet

 The mouthpiece seems to divide opinion.
 Some players and teachers swear

-I would say that the mouthpiece has its limitations but is more than adequate
+point.
+I would say that the mouthpiece has its limitations but is

 The case provided is well built and sturdy, with room for reeds and grease